Synthaze/bibtools/README.md

 Retrieve papers and metadata from the command-line.

-Intended for MedLine/PubMed referenced papers.
+Intended for papers referenced in MedLine/PubMed.

 Install: